 This card has several different tiers of cash-back rewards.

-Also, holding this card comes with a lot of great perks.
+But holding this card comes with a lot of great perks.
 You get access to the Visa Infinite Luxury Hotel Collection, unique dining experiences in some of Canada’s top restaurants, VIP access to premier music events, and complimentary wine tastings at more than 60 wineries in British Columbia and Ontario.
 These are great bonuses if you’re a foodie that loves to travel.

 You’ll also have access to a complimentary concierge service to help you plan your trip, make reservations, or snag tickets to a show.